 Most federal student loans default when the borrower fails to make payments for 270 days (nine months).
 Private loans may have different terms; they may default if you miss just one payment.
 Read your loan contracts carefully to be sure you understand when you're at risk for defaulting -- then do all you can to avoid it.

-The following lists should convince you that defaulting on your student loans can lead to overwhelmingly negative consequences.
+The following list of "Consequences and Penalties of Default" should convince you that defaulting on your student loans can lead to overwhelmingly negative consequences.

 Student Loan Default: Consequences and Penalties

 If your student loans go into default, here are some of the difficulties you may face:

 - Your full loan balance, including interest, will be due immediately.
 (This is called "acceleration.")

 - Your loan will be assigned to a collection agency, and fees will be added to the balance of your loan.